 What is the easiest way to remove brownies from a pan?

-How long should brownies cool before removing from pan?
+How long should brownies cool before removing them from the pan?

 The longer, the better, but 30 minutes minimum.
 This works best for those using a liner.
 If you’re not using a liner and rely on grease alone, you might have to heat the pan once more to remove the brownies.